sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(crocodiles).toEqual(['darkolivegreen']) -->

-Here, it’s clear which one is the function and which one is the array returned by the function.
+In the code above, it’s clear which one is the function and which one is the array returned by the function.
 Now, consider this:

 <!--
 let crocodiles = [{type: 'raccoon'}]